Frequently Asked Questions

 Vacuum Ignitor Compartment

-If you follow these directions regularly, your Harman stove will give you years of energy efficient enjoyment and savings.
+If you follow these directions regularly, your Harman stove will give you years of energy-efficient enjoyment and savings.
+Please also be careful of the number of blinks on your Harman Pellet stove.

 All Harman pellet units can utilize a setback thermostat.
 The thermostat must be: